Comparison of transport map generated by heat flow interpolation and the optimal transport Brenier map: Abstract

 \section{Abstract}

-It is shown that the non-expansive map pushing a Gaussian measure $\mu$ onto a probability measure log-concave with respect to $\mu$ obtained by Kim and Milman in \citep{kim-milman} is in general different from the Brenier map.
-The argument continues Example 6.1 in \citep{kim-milman}.
+This note shows that the non-expansive transport map constructed by Y.-H. Kim and E. Milman using heat flow interpolation is in general different from the optimal transport Brenier map.